 Business Validation (R/C/TR and Codelist validation)

-In case TMS Validation Errors are reported by NA “Legacy” via EDIFACT CONTRL message (CD907A.edifact) [Seq.
+In case TMS Validation Errors are reported by the NA “Legacy” via EDIFACT CONTRL message (CD907A.edifact) [Seq.
 6], then

-the NA “To Be” shall forward the received EDIFACT CONTRL message (CD907A) to TAXUD ieCA along with the originally submitted message (e.g. IE501C.xml) and the converted message, which was rejected by NA “Legacy” (e.g. IE501B.edifact) [Seq.
+the NA “To Be” shall forward the received EDIFACT CONTRL message (CD907A) to TAXUD ieCA along with the originally submitted message (e.g. IE501C.xml) and the converted message, which was rejected by the NA “Legacy” (e.g. IE501B.edifact) [Seq.
 7];

 Messages from point 1 shall be used for incident analysis purposes – further investigation is needed in the context of exception handling;